skaes/logjam-tools/README.md

 ## Ubuntu packages

 Ubuntu packages are available from [railsexpress.de](https://railsexpress.de/packages/ubuntu).
-The Travis pipeline will build packages for all supported OS versions and upload them to this server, if the version specified in [VERSION.txt](./VERSION.txt) is not on the server.
+The Github Actions pipeline will build packages for all supported OS versions and upload them to this server, if the version specified in [VERSION.txt](./VERSION.txt) is not on the server.
 Consequently, this version needs to be incremented in order to release a new version.

 The are two types of packages available: `logjam-tools` will install in `/opt/logjam/`, `logjam-tools-usr-local` in `/usr/local`.
 The tools